 Teaching English as a Second Language

-In this overview course, students have the opportunity to observe ESL classes, create practice lessons and evaluate commonly used texts for teaching English as a second language.
+In this overview course, students have the opportunity to observe ESL classes, create practice lessons and evaluate commonly used texts for teaching ESL.
 Teaching techniques for reading, writing, speaking and diagnosing language skills are also covered.
-This course is typically taken at the beginning of a sequence for teaching English as a second language and used as a foundation for subsequent classes.
+This course is typically taken at the beginning of a sequence for teaching ESL and used as a foundation for subsequent classes.

 Word formations, sentence structures and syntax are a few of the subjects covered in this course.
 Students learn the linguistic construction of the English language while exploring phonetics, language classification and semantics.
 An application of linguistic principles to language acquisition and research methods is also covered.
-This course is often divided into introductory and advanced classes that are taken twice or more throughout the curriculum.
+This course is often divided into introductory and advanced classes that are taken at least twice throughout the curriculum.

 Sociolinguistics studies examine how environments impact language, the history behind various dialects and the phenomenon of code-switching (intermixing languages in dialogue).
-Students are introduced to the historical, cultural and legal issues that influence language in minority and multiethnic schools, households and communities as well as issues that arise in bilingual education programs.
-This course is often taken toward the middle or end of a program for teaching English as a second language.
+Students are introduced to the historical, cultural and legal issues that influence language in minority and multiethnic schools, households and communities, as well as issues that arise in bilingual education programs.
+This course is often taken toward the middle or end of a program.